Smart hospitals:

 Medical equipment and software made part of the Internet of Medical Things help keep track of hospital inventory easier, create a safe environment for patients, and facilitate more even resource and task distribution, contributing to more efficient hospital management.

-Supplementing your medical CRM with analytical capabilities and conversational AI can make marketing and sales campaigns more personalized, transparent, and efficient, as well as save time on documentation management.
+Supplementing your medical CRM with analytical capabilities and conversational AI can make marketing and sales campaigns more personalized, transparent, and efficient, as well as save time on documentation management, as proved by Salesforce Health Cloud enhanced with Einstein AI.

 Combined with machine learning-based anomaly detection and pattern recognition, AI-powered computer vision can easily identify signs of potential health complications from medical images and complement physicians’ expertise for more accurate diagnoses.